vishnu350/rs-mainspring-winder/README.md

 - Refer to the wiki for help with [**winder size selection**](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring), choosing the wrong size will damage your mainspring.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
 Watch the [video](https://youtu.be/OAfQTk89P3s?t=204) (min 3:24) for an simple way to do this.
 - Always **hook the staple pin from the outside** of the mainspring to avoid issues when winding.
 Study the [correct arbor hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring) diagrams to undertand this better.
 - The **height of the staple pin is extremely important**, it must be trimmed correctly to fit.
-Make sure that the height is adjusted such that the arbor hook height aligns with the hole of the mainspring, so that it will catch properly during winding.
+Make sure the staple pin height is adjusted such that the hook aligns with the hole of the mainspring, so that it will catch properly while winding.
 - Always **manually push the mainspring's tail end** instead of forcibly winding it into the winder.
 This is to avoid unnecesary stress onto the arbor and mainspring eye.
 - If the printed parts are stringy, it probably means your printer is not properly calibrated.
 Make sure to properly clean the stringy bits before using the winder to avoid contamination.
 - Be very careful when unwinding, do it slowly.